 We ask for references and a Disclosure and Barring Service check where appropriate.

 Our volunteers get great reward and satisfaction out of the work they do because:

 The roles we have on offer are as follows:

-Community Hearing Help Volunteers: We are looking for volunteers to support people with hearing loss in their local area (e.g. their village, or local ward(s)), starting April 2019.
+Community Hearing Help Volunteers: We are looking for volunteers to support people with hearing loss in their local area (e.g. their village, or local ward(s)).
 You will need to commit to roughly 8 hours per month and have good eyesight (with glasses) and dexterity.
-You will be trained (via the 2-day hearing aid maintenance training course described above, other training days and hands-on experience) and supported to provide hearing loss information/advice/signposting, NHS hearing aid maintenance (via home visits and residential home visits).
+You will be trained and supported to provide hearing loss information/advice/signposting, NHS hearing aid maintenance (via home visits and residential home visits).
 You may also want to undertake other activity of benefit to local residents with hearing loss, such as supporting them to meet one another and benefit from valuable peer support to reduce their sense of loneliness and isolation.
 However, this is optional.

 We are also in need of the following types of volunteers…

 We are looking for people to join our pool of volunteers who raise awareness about our work.
 These volunteers run information stalls at community events and/or provide awareness-raising talks about hearing loss within the community.
 The level of commitment is flexible and training is provided.